When you arrive, check in with your escort coordinator.

 Feel free to take pictures of anti-choicers, especially if they act up.
 Be very careful, however, not to aim that camera at the patient or clinic staff.

 Clinic access is protected by federal and state law.
 Read through the Freedom of Access to Clinic Entrances Act , or FACE Act (it’s short).
 Some states have specific laws prohibiting the obstruction of clinic entrances and the threatening of patients and/or clinic staff, other states have an established “buffer zone” that protesters must stay outside.
 Check http://www.guttmacher.org/statecenter/spibs/spib_PAC.pdf for applicable state laws.
-As an escort, it will not be your responsibility to interface with police, if that comes up.

 Of course you need to take your job seriously, but you don’t have to be fierce or miserable while you’re doing it.
 It is a well-established fact that anti-choicers HATE happiness; sometimes it even drives them away early.
 Clients, on the other hand, welcome a smile as they’re entering what may be a stressful situation.